raspberrypilearning/coder-html-css-lessons/Lesson-5/lesson-plan-5.md

 ### Learning Objectives

-- U
-nderstand that colour can be applied to elements of a webpage using CSS
+- Understand that colour can be applied to elements of a webpage using CSS
-- Be able to
+- Be able to apply an appropraie colour scheme using hex colour values

 ### Learning Outcomes